A visit to funky and cool Pahoa town in the Puna District of the Big Island

 Visit the Malama market and Puna Kai Center for your sundries and groceries, gasoline, drop by the bank or other daily needs to do while in town.
 There are some good dining choices here in the new section of town worth checking out and detailed below in the eating Pahoa section

-An entire guide to visiting the Puna District of Hawaii
+Check out our entire guide to visiting the Puna District of Hawaii and top attractions to visit in the district.

 Explore MacKenzie State park and enjoy the cliffside views, ironwood groves, lava tubes and spiritual presence in the area.